HighVibe/smart-contracts/README.md

 HighVibe.Network Crowdsale
 ========================================================

 This respository contains smart contracts for the crowdsale of HighVibe.Network tokens.
-These contracts were initially developed by TokenMarket in an effort to create a standardized framework for ICO smart contracts.